 MMS is an acronym for "Multimedia Message Service" and is most popularly used to send pictures or images.
 In the U.S. alone, annual MMS traffic has increased from 57 billion to 96 billion messages.
 Unlike SMS, MMS messages do not have a standard length.

-Call-Em-All customers can send a .PNG or .JPG/.JPEG file up to 5 MB.
-This new feature is available in both "Create Broadcast" and in "Conversations" for our Pay-As-You-Go customers.
-MMS is not currently available for our monthly plans, more on that later.
+Text-Em-All customers can send a .PNG or .JPG/.JPEG file up to 5 MB.
+This new feature is available in both "Create Broadcast" and in "Conversations" for both our Pay-As-You-Go and Monthly customers.
 Common use cases include:

 - Upcoming Event Posters